Table of Contents

 Learn more about 12-string guitar chords from here!

 The dominant fifth chord also captures the flavor of the scale very well and is used frequently in V7 – I resolutions.
-The Andalusian Cadence is a famous example of the build of a major scale.
+The Andalusian Cadence is a famous example of how a Major scale is built.

 Natural Minor Scale vs. Harmonic Minor Scale